jamesdiffeycoding/Secure-NextJS-Homeless-Shelter-Database/README.md

 ## SOLUTION OVERVIEW
 A mobile app that allows staff members to access service user information from an easily accessible database.
 A checklist to improve the onboarding process for both staff members and potential service users and a list of relevant  referral services in one place.

-## HOW TO INSTALL
-Step by step guide to runnning on local host
-- Clone the repo link and load into VS Code
-- cd into Final Project
-- Open the terminal and run 'npm i'.
-This will install the required modules
-- Once these have installed, run 'npm run dev' this will locally run the application

 ## SUPABASE
 Supabase is an open source databsase aservice alternative to firebase.
 Is a web service that manages and stores user data efficiently.
 By combining PostgreSQL and realtime capabilities [Supabase](https://supabase.io/) provides a scalable and performant solution for building applications with robust backend support.